Leiden-Cell-Observatory/Leiden-Cell-Observatory.github.io/docs/index.md

 If you're new to the Cell Observatory:

-1. Check out the microscopes section to see what instruments are available
+1. Check out the [Microscopes](microscopes/index.md) section to see what instruments are available
-2. Learn about data management in the OMERO section
+2. Learn about data management in the [OMERO section](omero/index.md)
-3. Explore our image analysis resources to plan your data analysis workflow
+3. Explore our [image analysis resources](analysis/index.md) to plan your data analysis workflow
+4. Publishing your paper with microscopy data?
+Check out the [publication section](publishing/index.md).

 !!! info "Need Help?"
     Contact facility staff for guidance on selecting the most appropriate systems and workflows for your experiments.